Idealized Case Initialization¶

 To specify a thermal bubble, use the super cell case.

-Keep in mind the following limitations with idealized cases:
+Note the following limitations with ideal cases:

 They can use any boundary condition except specified.